 After the wonder of the Church of Saint Ignatius of Loyola and the awesome views from the top of Il Vittoriano it was time to find out where the Twitter followers would send us next?
 A quick recap.
-Today, A Perfect Day Live in Rome, would be guided by my Twitter followers and those of British Airways as we went from place to place.
+Today would be guided by my Twitter followers and those of British Airways as we went from place to place.
 You got to choose where I went next

 We noticed many of you saying ‘go and relax, have a coffee in Piazza Navona’!
 So yes… off I went.
 Entering the piazza through a small narrow typical street found in Rome the way forward suddenly opened up.
 The sun shone down and the large open piazza was bustling with music, monuments, people and a wonderful vibe.
 Plenty of cafes and restaurants align the sides, perfect time for a cappuccino… you know, ‘when in Rome’…. ;D